google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 This isn't quite what you get if you type `packager -help`.
 This is how I think of it, and this reflects the examples in the
 [Shaka Packager README](https://github.com/google/shaka-packager).
-Note the multiple _stream_descriptors_.
+Note the multiple `stream_descriptor`s.
 This is useful for manipulating the video and audio streams of the same file simultaneously.

 Compare this basic pattern with something simple like displaying file